Life with ASD - From the Inside

 Cameron didn't just "bang" his head, he slammed his head.
-If you scroll down a little further you'll see a picture of both of them.
-Those injuries on his forehead and his nose are from slamming (repeatedly 7-10 times per episode, many episodes per day, with episodes happening every single day) his head on things even as hard as concrete, and those injuries in that picture as bad as they look are actually partially healed!
+If you scroll down a little further you'll see a picture of both of my kiddies.
+Those injuries on his forehead and his nose are from slamming his head (repeatedly 7-10 times per episode, many episodes per day, with episodes happening every single day) on things even as hard as concrete, and those injuries in that picture as bad as they look are actually partially healed!
 His head slamming was horrendous.
-Roughly 15 years later I can still hear his forehead hitting the floor again and again.
+Roughly 17 years later I can still hear his forehead hitting the floor again and again.

 He was "babbling" and trying to talk but he couldn't talk right.
-Instead of saying daddy, he would say daddy's name, Curtis.
+Instead of saying daddy, he would say his father's name, Curtis.
 But he said it "Lurlis".
 Then after quite some time it became "Curlis".
 Eventually he was able to say "Curtis".

 I would ask him, do you know much I love you?
 I would then throw my arms wide and say "This Much!"
 Eventually he started responding by opening his arms wide and say "mee maw"...
 He was 4 years old.
 And yet according to the Autism and Asperger's Syndrome "specialists" he was not speech delayed.

 He became vicious, very very violent, he would pull my daughter and I to the floor with our hair, he bit his cousin in his cheek, he would pull the drawers out in the kitchen and throw all the contents throughout the kitchen, he would throw the dining chairs as best he could ... but he was just as mean to himself.